Mysticial/y-cruncher-GUI/Protocol/StatusUpdates.md

 ### Error

 The generic error message.
 Exceptions that propagate all the way up the execution stack will be caught and sent to the client verbatim.
-It is currently undefined what state y-cruncher will be after such an error.

-y-cruncher's error handling is "not great" - to put it lightly.
-The undefined aspects state of y-cruncher after a generic error message is mostly a reflection of that.
+The implications of the error will depend on context:
+- You will get this if you send y-cruncher an invalid command.
+The command is imply no-op'ed and ignored.
+- If it's from a parameter querying operation, it simply means that the parameters are invalid.
+- If it's an error during a computation, it usually means that the computation failed.
+So it will likely be followed by an [`ExitScope`](#ExitScope) signalling the end of the computation.

 ```
 {